What is the ‘Laudato Si’ Centre?

 We understand the need for the Church to use its voice, its people, and its resources to create a different legacy for the next generation.
 A legacy built on joy, hope and renewal as we strive for a better way to live together in harmony with our common home.

 That is why we are immensely proud of the creation of the Laudato Si’ Centre in the grounds of the Bishop of Salford’s residence.
 Bishop John Arnold, the Bishop of Salford, is also the spokesperson for the Bishop’s Conference of England and Wales on the Environment.
-He has proactively challenged his diocese to take the lead in responding to Pope Francis’ exhortation and to make the diocese of Salford a flagship for ways to heal and care for our common home.
+He has proactively challenged his diocese to take the lead in responding to Pope Francis’ exhortation and to make the Diocese of Salford a flagship for ways to heal and care for our common home.

 Our Journey So Far